Pterosaur: Skull

 Pterosaurs have large skulls compared to other flying vertebrates, the birds and bats.
 Later pterosaurs had very elongated skulls, sometimes longer than the whole torso.
 Many bones were fused in adults.
 The skulls were pierced by multiple large holes: the bony nostrils, eye sockets, the antorbital fenestrae in the snout side and two temporal fenestrae on each rear side.
-Monofenestratan pterosaurs fused the nasal and antorbital fenestra into a single large nasantorbital fenestra.
+Monofenestratan pterosaurs fused the nasal and antorbital fenestra into a single large nasoantorbital fenestra.
 The back of the head was at first vertical in orientation, but rotated to nearly horizontal later in evolution of some groups.
 The paired lower jaws were fused at the front into an elongated mandibular symphysis.
 The lower jaws of the earliest pterosaurs were pierced at the rear by a mandibular fenestra, but this was lost in later species.